Albertsons Companies Foundatio - GuruFocus.com

 - FIND Food Bank

-FIND is a regional food bank in Southern California feeding an average of 150,000 people each month through their network of 150 distribution sites and over 80 community-based partners.
-The food bank will use their grant to create a program that addresses food insecurity and its root causes to end hunger today, tomorrow and for a lifetime.
-The program will specifically focus on food insecure college students, primarily at community colleges, that incorporates providing nutritious foods, career and employment coaching, workforce development opportunities and other outreach services to provide a pathway for success when they graduate.
+FIND is a regional food bank in southern California feeding an average of 150,000 people each month through their network of 150 distribution sites and over 80 community-based partners.
+The food bank will use their grant to create a program targeted to food insecure college students, primarily at community colleges, and provide career coaching, employment opportunities, stipends and other services to provide a pathway for success when they graduate.

 Nourishing Neighbors Program

-Nourishing Neighbors is a charitable program of Albertsons Companies Foundation and seeks to ensure at-risk children, adults, seniors and families have access to the food they need to thrive.
+Nourishing Neighbors is a charitable program of Albertsons Cos.
+Foundation and seeks to ensure at-risk children, adults, seniors and families have access to the food they need to thrive.

 During the month of May, Nourishing Neighbors raised more than $6.2 million through customer donations made at the register across every Albertsons Cos. store.
 Since the program's inception in 2014, Nourishing Neighbors (formerly Hunger Is) has raised more than $200 million for thousands of nonprofit organizations that are on the front lines of combatting hunger in America.
 In 2020, Nourishing Neighbors enabled 350 million meals, invested $10.4 million in schools to feed kids and provided $9 million toward empowering BIPOC communities through hunger programs.